avicens/CloneSelection/README.md

-# CloneSelection
+# Pan-cancer analysis of selection during clonal evolution
-Pan-Cancer evolutionary analysis to examine selection during clone evolution
+In this project, I measured the selective pressures on tumor samples